Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Self-B acklund curves and Lam e equation

-for some integers $m,n\in\Z$, where $n$ is odd, relatively prime to $k$, and $0<n<k.$ \begin{remark} \begin{enumerate}[wide = 0pt, leftmargin = 0em] \item To solve equation \eqref{f}, it is enough to restrict $a$ to the fundamental rectangle.
+To solve equation \eqref{f}, it is enough to restrict $a$ to the fundamental rectangle.
 Indeed, if $a_1$ and $a_2$ are two congruent solutions of equation \eqref{f}, then the corresponding potentials \eqref{p} of Lam\'e equation are equal, and the curves constructed by formula \eqref{Xpm} are equivalent under the action of $\SLt$.